Skip to main content

 Citations vs Mentions

 Public citation endpoints are named /citations/* because they describe cited sources: pages, domains, classifications, positions, and evidence references.
 “Mentions” has a separate DevTune meaning: brand or product mentions inside AI answer text.
-All public windowed REST endpoints use windowDays with fixed rolling windows.
-The default is 30.
-The supported values are 30 and 90.
+Public windowed REST endpoints use windowDays with endpoint-specific fixed rolling windows.
 Citation top-list and content-gap list endpoints use cursor pagination.
 Pass pageSize up to 100; when a response includes nextCursor, send it as cursor to retrieve the next page.
 Citation top-list endpoints support simple prefix matching on URL and/or canonical domain.
 The public API does not support contains search, arbitrary sort columns, classification filters, broad content/source filters, or citation compare requests.

 Response Caching